Borvo

-Borvo or Bormo (Gaulish: *Borwō, Bormō) was an ancient Celtic god of healing springs worshipped in Gauls and Gallaecia.
+Borvo or Bormo (Gaulish: *Borwō, Bormō) was an ancient Celtic god of healing springs worshipped in Gaul and Gallaecia.
 He was sometimes identified with the Graeco-Roman god Apollo, although his cult had preserved a high degree of autonomy during the Roman period.

 Name

 The Gaulish theonym Boruō means 'hot spring', 'warm source'.
 It stems from the Proto-Celtic verbal root *berw- ('boil, brew'; cf. Old Irish berbaid, Middle Welsh berwi), itself from Proto-Indo-European *bʰerw- ('boil, brew'; cf. Latin ferueō 'to be intensely hot, boil', Sanskrit bhurváni 'agitated, wild').
 The Bhearú river (River Barrow) in Ireland has also been linked to this Celtic root.
-An apophonic variant *bʰreh₁w- gave rise to various Indo-European words for 'source, spring', including the Greek phréar (φρέαρ), Armenian ałbiwr, Germanic *brunnōn, and Latin Furrina (*Frūrina).

-The variant Bormō could have emerged from lenition, a difference in suffixes, or from dissimilation.
+The variant Bormō could have emerged from a difference in suffixes or from dissimilation.
 Known derivates include Bormanicus (Caldas de Vizela), from an earlier *Borwānicos, and Bormanus or Borbanus (Aix-en-Diois, Aix-en-Provence), from an earlier *Borwānos.
 A goddess named Boruoboendoa, perhaps reflecting the Gaulish theonym *Buruo-bouinduā or *Buruo-bō-uinduā, has also been found in Utrecht.

 The toponyms Bourbon-l'Archambault, Bourbon-Lancy, Bourbonne-les-Bains, Boulbon, Bormes, Bourbriac, La Bourboule and Worms are derived from Borvo or from its variant Bormo.
 The names of various small rivers in France, such as Bourbouillon, Bourban, and Bourbière, also stem from the theonym.